Categories:

 Examples

-This shows an example of storing different types of data in a VARIANT column by calling PARSE_JSON to parse strings.
+This example stores different types of data in a VARIANT column by calling PARSE_JSON to parse strings.

 Create and fill a table.
-Note that the INSERT statement uses the PARSE_JSON function.
+The INSERT statement uses PARSE_JSON to insert VARIANT values in the v column of the table.

 CREATE OR REPLACE TABLE vartab (n NUMBER(2), v VARIANT);